Stress is a signal – how StressInsight works with stress for individuals and organizations.

 People and organizations need different kinds of support at different moments — and often need help understanding where they stand and what deserves attention next.

-Stressinsight is therefore built as a guided system: not a collection of tools, but a way of supporting progress without pressure.
+not a collection of tools, but a way of supporting progress over time — without pressure, urgency, or forced change.

 1. Orientation — Making Stress Understandable